 - Evaluate your results.
 Make a checklist of things you wish to see done to have discrete criteria to compare against.

 - Be prepared for things to not go as planned.
-Create an action plan for critical situations that will help you keep your communication channels and stakeholders safe.
+Create an action sales plan for critical situations that will help you keep your communication channels and stakeholders safe.

 Pay particular attention to digital communications.
 Ensure your social media pages and websites are employed effectively.

 How to Plan a Communication Strategy

 There are a number of different kinds of communication strategy plans, each one more or less suitable for a specific situation.
 They include:

 - General communication strategy of a company.
 This type of strategy is derived from the business’s objectives and marketing plans.